jw287962/weather_ReactJS/README.md

 Current:

-- To create working prototype, did the basic api call that accepts CITY LOOKUP (and works with location settings on).
-(The current CITY lookup APi seems to sometimes call the larger nearby city data instead).
+- Search (or/and location based) to grab city data.
+(Click card to get more details)
 - can add multiple cards each holding a different location to navigate into for more detailsw
 - v1.1 Has timer since last refresh, should update every 40 seconds....
 - v1.2 Improved location details to include 5 day forecast and 24 hour graph